morsimantov/Users-Application/README.md

 - **Pagination:** The RecyclerView and Room database support pagination to handle large data sets efficiently.
 - **Error Handling:** Proper error messages are displayed in a snackbar if API requests fail or due to other errors, including input validation.
 - **Splash Screen:** a splash screen is shown before the app launches, enhancing the user experience.
-- **Transition Animations:** Transition animations between activities, and animated buttons and operations (like delete).
+- **Transition Animations:** Transition animations between activities, and animated buttons and operations (like deletion).